Yuri Orlov: Dissidence

-In September 1973, when Pravda published a statement by a group of prominent academicians denouncing Andrei Sakharov's anti-patriotic activity, Orlov decided to support him, while recollecting the well memorized spells of the 1930s, in which some academicians demanded the death penalty for others already arrested; later some of these academicians themselves were arrested; and then third academicians, still alive, demanded the death penalty for them.
+In September 1973, when Pravda published a statement by a group of prominent academics denouncing Andrei Sakharov's anti-patriotic activity, Orlov decided to support him, while recollecting the well memorized spells of the 1930s, in which some academics demanded the death penalty for others already arrested; later some of these academics themselves were arrested, with some academics who were not arrested demanding the death penalty for them.

 Defending Sakharov, Orlov on 16 September 1973 wrote "Open Letter to L.I.
 Brezhnev about the Reasons for the Intellectual Backwardness in the USSR and Proposals to Overcome It" which appeared in underground samizdat circulation.
 The Western press published the letter in 1974 but publication in the Russian press was only in 1991.
 In the early 1970s, the article by Yuri Orlov "Is a Non-Totalitarian Type of Socialism Possible?" also appeared in underground samizdat circulation.

 In 1973, he was fired after becoming a founding member of the first Amnesty International group in the Soviet Union.

 In May 1976, he organized the Moscow Helsinki Group and became its chairman.
-Andrei Sakharov praised Orlov for systematically documenting Soviet violations of the human rights provisions of the Helsinki accords.
+Andrei Sakharov praised Orlov for systematically documenting Soviet violations of the human rights provisions of the Helsinki Accords.
 Orlov ignored orders to disband the Moscow Helsinki Group when the KGB told him the group was illegal.
 The KGB head Yuri Andropov determined, "The need has thus emerged to terminate the actions of Orlov, fellow Helsinki monitor Ginzburg and others once and for all, on the basis of existing law."